Aman-kumar2006/Aman-kumar2006/README.md

 * I have basic knowledge of **C**, which has helped me understand the fundamentals of programming.
 * My expertise extends to **HTML and CSS**, where I work on crafting responsive and visually appealing web pages.
 * I actively use **Termux** for a variety of tasks, including running **Kali Linux and managing development environments** on mobile.
-* All of my projects are available at the [Repository Tab](https://github.com/nishuR31?tab=repositories), where you can explore my coding journey.
+* All of my projects are available at the [Repository Tab](https://github.com/Aman-kumar2006?tab=repositories), where you can explore my coding journey.
-* How to reach me: **nishanrajak7679@gmail.com** or **dreamgf691@gmail.com**.
+* How to reach me: **amankumar.kumar2006@gmail.com**.
 I'm always open to collaborations and discussions about tech!

 <br>
 <br>

 ### <h2>Connect with Me</h2>

-  Just email me at **nishanrajak7679@gmail.com**! 😊 I would love to connect with fellow developers and learn from their experiences.
+  Just email me at **amankumar.kumar2006@gmail.com**! 😊 I would love to connect with fellow developers and learn from their experiences.

 <br>